From Non-Target School to Elite Boutique: How to Make the Cross-Country Leap

-A: I started reaching out to contacts in November for summer internships starting two years in the future (November 2015 for summer 2017 internships).
+A: I started reaching out to contacts in November for summer internships starting two years in the future (i.e., November 20X5 for summer 20X7 internships).

 To find names, I got LinkedIn Premium and used that to search for professionals at different banks.